-- 1. Professional Services

-- 2. Financial Services

-- 3. Tech (see NEC case study page 63)
+1. Professional services 2.
+Financial services 3.
+Tech (see NEC case study page 65) 4.
+Advanced manufacturing 5.
+Defence 6.
+Health & wellbeing 7.
+Scale-ups.

-- 4. Advanced Manufacturing

-- 5. Defence

-- 6. Medical Science and Technology

-- 7. Scale-ups

 These future-proof sectors generate important external income for the region.
 The targeted sectors are also broadly consistent with the work done by .id on this Strategy to identify the potential for high-skills/high income jobs out to 2028.